ercodex/Procedural-Programming-Exercises/README.md

 # Procedural Programming Exercises
-Bunch of simple Python, C, and C++ code that I wrote to improve my skills.
+Bunch of simple C++ code that I wrote to improve my skills.
 These codes aims to teach specific topics with explanatory comments.
 They are short, straight to the point, and instructive.
-Also there are console games too!

 ## Contains:
 - Variables